Services for Preschool Age Children

 Free & Reduced Price Meals

 Through the National School Lunch Program, Allegheny Valley offers both free and reduced price meal plans for qualifying students.
-Registration forms and information are available from the Special Education Director, the Food Service Director or via the District web site.
+Registration forms and information are available from the Special Education Supervisor, the Food Service Director, or via the District web site.

 Allegheny Valley School District Nondiscrimination Statement